GoyaPtyLtd/BaseElements-Plugin/docs/Functions/BE_XSLTApply.md

 **Description**

-Applies the XSLT given by the xsltText parameter, to the XML file at xmlPath, and writes the output to outputPath.
+Applies the XSLT given by the *xsltText* parameter, to the XML file at *xmlFilePath*, and writes the output to *outputFilePath*.

 **Parameters**